amy-Ml-dev/wd-201-amita-arora/README.md

-## This repository contains a program for DNS resolver in Ruby
+## This repository contains a program for DNS resolver and todo program in Ruby